audoeyop/cloud-compress/README.md

 <img src="assets/hash_table2.jpg">

-## Limitations
+## Future Work

 Anybody is free to fork this repository and improve on Cloud Compress.
+Feel free to submit a pull request if you would like to contribute.
 Some limitations and potential improvements are:
-- The file size limit is 2.1 MB due to the PHP web server limitations.
+- Due to limitations with PHP server file size limits, we only tested files up to 2MB in size.
+It is possible that larger files may not add significantly to the overhead as the amount of time to perform file conversions and database operations may not increase linearly.
-- Add a column to handle logistics for collisions in hash table.
+- It is possible that multiple combinations of file contents can lead to the same hash, which can cause collisions.
+Additional columns can be utilized to implement sanity checks to make sure that the file content that is selected in the case of a collision is for the appropriate file.
-- Add encryption or a type of obfuscation so that individual binary chunks are not easily reversible in database.
+- Individual hashes can be reversed, not easily, but possibly.
+Utilizing encryption can add data obfuscation so that individual binary chunks are not reversible in database.